currentxchange/purple-explainer/Top-Charts.md

 The Top 64 Charts used to reward creators in PURPLE use `Only Sol Ups` to determine who gets rewarded.

+> Update: We are considering allowing up to a 4:1 ratio of Blu Ups to Sol Ups to be considered in rewards algorithm.

 > Linear rewards are used where #1 gets 64 times what #64 gets 1.

 Using `Only Sol Ups` gives PURPLE rewards a more democratic nature, as no one can buy SOL (unlike BLUX).